acme-networks/acme-public-docs/faq/faq_en.md

   - International network line interruptions.
 - **Service impact**: These factors may cause servers to become inaccessible, connections to become unstable, or services to be temporarily interrupted.
 - **Handling principles**:
-  - AcmeVPN bears no liability for service interruptions caused by force majeure (see Article 9.2 of the Terms of Service);
+  - To the extent permitted by law, AcmeVPN bears no liability for service interruptions caused by force majeure or circumstances beyond our control (see Article 9.2 of the Terms of Service);
-  - We will make every effort to restore services and notify users promptly through official channels;
+  - We shall make every effort to restore services and notify users promptly through official channels;
   - Membership time continues to be consumed normally during service interruptions.
 - **User recommendation**: When encountering large-scale service interruptions, please follow official notifications for recovery progress.